juliusmarkwei/attache/README.md

 - Browser tabs and bookmarks
 - Mobile home screens (when added)
 - App stores (if published as PWA)

+### Social Media Sharing

+The application includes comprehensive Open Graph and Twitter Card support:

+- **Open Graph**: Rich previews on Facebook, LinkedIn, and other platforms
+- **Twitter Cards**: Enhanced sharing on Twitter with large image previews
+- **Custom Images**: Branded sharing images (1200x630) in SVG and PNG formats
+- **SEO Metadata**: Comprehensive meta tags for search engine optimization

+When shared on social media, the application displays:

+- Custom branded image with logo and features
+- Descriptive title and description
+- Platform-specific optimizations

 ### Environment Variables for Production